JuneSSE/QuestCompletist-Shadowlands/README.md

-# QuestCompletist-Shadowlands Beta
+# QuestCompletist Shadowlands Beta
-QuestCompletist-Shadowlands Beta
+QuestCompletist Shadowlands Beta

 The primary goal atm is geting the core abilitys of this addon working Reporting errors in Quest are not an priority sinze the data needs to be